Student Special Education Program Begin & End Date: WISEdata

 - sSEPA Begin Date vs. IEP Begin Date: The sSEPA Begin Date can be in the future compared to the IEP Begin Date.
 For example, IEP Begin Date is 9/15, but the sSEPA Begin Date is 10/15 even if the IEP is implemented in this school year.

 - Summer IEP Evaluations: If you have an IEP evaluation in the summer for the next school year, rather than creating a new sSEPA right away in the summer, hold off submitting the sSEPA record until there is a valid enrollment created for the upcoming year.
 If you submit a new sSEPA in the summer, you may receive an error in WISEdata.

-- sSEPA End Date for School Year End: Do NOT provide the sSEPA End Date at the end of the school year 6/30.
+- sSEPA End Date for School Year End: Do NOT provide the sSEPA End Date at the end of the DPI school year, 6/30.
 It may negatively impact IDEA exit reporting which has a cycle of 7/1 to 6/30.
 If the sSEPA ends 6/30, then the child could inadvertently be counted as not disabled on 7/1.
 The sSEPA end date is usually the last day of the student's enrollment.

 - sSEPA End Date Special Circumstances: In the scenario of a parent revoking consent or the IEP team determining the child is no longer eligible, a notice is sent to the parent indicating the date the services will end.
 This date should be used as the sSEPA End Date.
 In the scenario where the student exits the district while receiving special education services, this will be the End Date for the student.